nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * You can only have multiple values for tag prefixes `tg/<TAG>`.
 All other prefixes can only have 1 value.
 > :information_source: Additional information: You can have multiple prefix parameters for the same prefix, but only the last one will be used.
 > <br>For example: `tank add d/Tank 1 d/Tank 2` will create a tank called 'Tank 2'.

+> :information_source: Additional information: For alphanumeric parameters, they are case-sensitive!
+> <br>For Example: `d/Freshwater tank` is different from `d/freshwater tank`

 > :bulb: Tip: Redundant spaces will be removed automatically for prefix parameters
 > <br> For example: `d/ Tank 1` does not make the description ' Tank 1', but is the same as `d/Tank 1`.